TOP

 needs cabin.
 Paperwork to book a handicap

-cabin is sent to a guest when s/he initially
+cabin is sent to each guest when s/he initially

 after using stair railings, pushing elevator

 buttons or opening cabin doors.
-Clean hands contribute
+Washed, clean hands contribute

 most to a healthy cruise.
 Be safe.
-Wash your
+Always wash your

 hands before eating.
 The diagram